rexrainbow/phaser3-rex-notes/docs/docs/hiddeninputtext.md

     function (textObject, hiddenInputText) {
     }
     ```
 - `onUpdate` : Invoke iin each tick of editing.
 Can return a new string for text game object displaying.
-Cursor character will insert in this new string.
     ```javascript
     function (text, textObject, hiddenInputText) {
         // return text;